Dish-s31/Dish-s31/README.md

-- 👋 Hi, I’m @Dish-s31
+- 👋 Hi, I’m Dishant Sharma.
-- 👀 I’m interested in web development
+- 👀 I’m interested in Web Development, Responsive design, UI/UX, Web3.O, Nft and blockchain.
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning MERN stack.
 - 💞️ I’m looking to collaborate on open source project and related learnings
-- 📫 How to reach me email at napsternomad@gmail.com
+- 📫 How to reach me email at dishant.webdev@gmail.com

 <!---
 Dish-s31/Dish-s31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.